THE REAL SELF

 JUDGMENT AND DISCERNMENT

-In the early 1990s, John Marc Hammer gave a series of lectures, some of which were compiled into the text, The Way of Mastery.
+In the early 1990s, Marc Hammer gave a series of lectures and absent discussions, some of which were compiled into the text, The Way of Mastery.
 This was the major source used to assemble this book.

-The original lectures and book are available from the Shanti Christo Foundation, USA.
-Similar ideas are found in the 1975 book, A Course In Miracles, and in the writings of Brent Haskill and several other authors.
+This source material is available from the Shanti Christo Foundation, USA.
+Similar ideas are found in the writings of other authors.

-At the risk of sounding very disrespectful, the authors believe there are serious shortcomings in the sources above, which are the basis for much of this book.
+At the risk of sounding very disrespectful, we believe there are errors in the source material, which we have sought to remove.
 In fact, taken alone without a complete development program, the source materials are pernicious.
 Here are the problems:

 1. No nutritional guidance.
 The sources say or imply that nutrition is not important.
 Instead, only one’s thoughts matter and for nutritional guidance one can just tune into the Holy Spirit.
 We respectfully disagree – nutrition matters a lot and just “tuning in” does not work well for most people.

 2. No moral code and somewhat sexy.
 The material that inspired this book does not recommend a moral code such as the Ten Commandments Of Moses.
-The author of this book believes this is an oversight, and not the original intention of the teaching.
-Moral codes serve as anchors and guides for societies.
+We believe this is an error, and not the original intention of the teaching.
+Moral codes serve as anchors and guides for societies and are absolutely needed.

 3. Confusing use of religious language.
 The source books include some religious-sounding words.
 These could cause readers to believe that the teaching is a religion, and therefore not to be questioned.